 Chamber ensembles in the Gratbatch School of Music include homogeneous studio choirs such as the Flute Ensemble, Clarinet Choir, and Horn Quartet, as well as mixed ensembles such as piano trios and brass quintets.

 The Houghton Brass, Houghton String Quartet, and Harmonie en Bois woodwind ensembles are flagship smaller chamber ensembles made up of outstanding Houghton student and faculty instrumentalists, while members of the Chamber Wind Ensemble (CWE) and Camerata Chamber Orchestra are selected for specific performances out of the Symphonic Winds and Philharmonia, respectively.
 Recent performances of Camerata have featured pieces by Vivaldi, Bach, Grieg, Stravinsky, Vaughan Williams, Sibelius, Copland, McAllister, Barber, and Debussy.
 CWE's recent repertoire includes Mendelssohn’s Notturno (Overture), Dvorak’s Serenade, Op.
 22, Gounod’s Petite Symphonie, Gillingham’s Waking Angels, Mozart’s Serenade, op.
 375, Strauss’s Serenade, op.
 7, and Grainger’s Hill-Song No. 2.

 In addition to the regular offering of established chamber ensembles, Houghton music faculty regularly coach student ad hoc ensembles, formed according to student interest.
 These groups range from trios to choirs, instrumental and vocal, and with wide-ranging genre and repertoire possibilities.
-Contact Professor Justin Davis, interim director of instrumental activities, or the music office for more information.
+Contact Professor Janette LaBarre or the music office for more information.